Your cart is currently empty!

 Dave’s estimate did not include awards or finishers medals, and his race still lost 30ยข per runner.

 The $30 collected per runner today doesn’t go much further than the $20 collected in 2005.
-In addition to inflation, races have become bigger productions and most provide tech shirts instead of cotton.
+In addition to inflation, races have become bigger productions and most have transitioned from cotton t-shirts to tech shirts.

 Dave’s 2005 article indicates that not providing a finishers medal is a long-standing practice.
 So even in 2005 race directors felt the need to eliminate this expense.